 Insurance companies are not allowed to refuse to insure you because you have a health condition or disability.
 However, they can impose special conditions or increase the cost of a policy if they can show there is more chance of you needing to make a claim.

 Some companies sell policies specifically for people with a health condition or disability, you can find these by searching the internet.
 Or, there are specialist brokers who can do a search for you and recommend a suitable policy.
 The British Insurance Brokers' Association (BIBA) has a database of brokers which you can search by medical condition.
+Standard price comparison websites may not direct you to some specialist insurance brokers.
+BIBA is currently working to improve access to travel insurance for people with long term medical conditions, in response to criticism from the Financial Conduct Association.

 The MS Trust is unable to recommend specific insurance companies.
 It is worth contacting a number of different insurers to compare prices and cover.